-The interior of the shop, which is a refurbished merchant house over 100 years old, has been decorated with Scandinavian furniture and the art collection of the inn's master, Toshi Sato, is displayed throughout.
-Each with its own unique character blends harmoniously with the other creating a sophisticated atmosphere.
+The shop's interior, which is a refurbished merchant house over 100 years old, has been decorated with Scandinavian furniture, and the art collection of the inn's master, Toshi Sato, is displayed throughout.
+Each with its own unique character blends harmoniously, creating a sophisticated atmosphere.

 Toshi-san explained her inspiration for opening this cafe.
-"I wanted to provide a way for those not visiting our inn to also enjoy this sweet."
+"I wanted to provide a way for those not staying at our inn also to enjoy this sweet."
 The signature Tawaraya Warabi-mochi in Kyoto is made using only the bracken-root flour, the pure spring water of the Tawaraya Ryokan, and brown sugar.

-When I asked Ms. Ako Ishii, one of the staff, how this unique taste was created, she replied that, "the master and head chef spent more than a year experimenting until they finally perfected it."
-The kitchen staff put their souls into the making of the warabi-mochi which is done in the kitchen of the inn every day.
+When I asked Ms. Ako Ishii, one of the staff, how this unique taste was created, she replied that "the master and head chef spent more than a year experimenting until they finally perfected it."
+The kitchen staff put their souls into making the warabi-mochi, which is done in the kitchen of the inn every day.

 Another popular menu item is this sandwich.
 This is an original sandwich created and personally made by Toshi-san's late husband, the photographer Y. Ernest Satow, for overseas VIP guests staying at the inn.

 There are two types.
-One is an egg sandwich and the other is a choice of either tuna, ham, or bacon.
-The sandwich is seasoned with homemade mayonnaise made with slight hints of basil, parsley, and other herbs taken from the inn's vegetable garden, that gives the sandwich a deeper flavor.
-The egg is so soft it appears to be about to crumble, the finely chopped onions have a wonderful crunchiness, the herbs giving the mellow mayonnaise a refreshing accent...all of this in one sandwich is indeed a work of art and most satisfying.
+One is an egg sandwich, and the other is a choice of either tuna, ham, or bacon.
+The sandwich is seasoned with homemade mayonnaise made with slight hints of basil, parsley, and other herbs taken from the inn's vegetable garden, which gives the sandwich a deeper flavor.
+The egg is so soft it appears to be about to crumble, the finely chopped onions have a wonderful crunchiness, the herbs give the mellow mayonnaise a refreshing accent...all of this in one sandwich is indeed a work of art and most satisfying.

-I felt especially fortunate in being able to sample this elegant sandwich which normally is served only to foreign VIP guests, such as actors, musicians, and journalists.
+I felt especially fortunate to sample this elegant sandwich which normally is served only to foreign VIP guests, such as actors, musicians, and journalists.

-Reservations are not necessary for the cafe, unlike the Tawaraya Ryokan which requires them.
-You can also have a look at the mossy courtyard at the rear of the shop.
+Reservations are unnecessary for the cafe, unlike the Tawaraya Ryokan, which requires them.
+You can also look at the mossy courtyard at the rear of the shop.
 Why not come and experience for yourself the exquisite flavor of the best warabi mochi in Kyoto and other dishes of the Tawaraya Ryokan?

 Yukei Salon De The遊形サロン・ド・テ